-ALARM TROUBLESHOOTING Alarm/Fault Description Recommended Action on of the GEN2 Control Board is a very useful tool for troubleshootincluding the time at which the alarm(s) occurred.
+ALARM TROUBLESHOOTING Alarm/Fault Description Recommended Action on of the GEN2 Control Board is a very useful tool for troubleshoot including the time at which the alarm(s) occurred.
 Note that some a Low Pressure A low pressure alarm occurs when the suction pressure drops to or below the Low Pressure Cutout value.
 The low pressure is checked just before a compressor start; if it is OK the compressor will start, otherwise an alarm will occur.
 When the compressor starts, the low pressure alarm will be ignored for the number of seconds that Low Pressure Ignore is set to, after which the low pressure alarm will be re-enabled.
 This allows a dip in suction pressure below the cutout point during startup without causing a nuisance alarm.
 Go to the Low Pressure section of the mode the unit was operating in at the time of the alarm.
 High Pressure A high pressure alarm occurs when the discharge pressure rises to or above the High Pressure Cutout value.
 Go to the High Pressure section of the mode the unit was operating in at time of alarm.
-Compressor Status (accessory) This alarm occurs when there is a current draw on the compressor but no call for the compressor to be on (welded contactor) or when there is a call for the compressor to be on but there is no compressor current draw (manual high pressure control is open or contactor failure).
-Requires current sensor accessory.
+Compressor Status (current sensor) This alarm occurs when there is a current draw on the compressor but no call for the compressor to be on (welded contactor) or when there is a call for the compressor to be on but there is no compressor current draw (manual high pressure control is open or contactor failure).
+Current sensor is now standard.
 Check contactor if compressor is staying on when it should be off.
 Go to Compressor section if compressor is not on when it should be.
-Comp.
-Not Pumping Discharge pressure is less than 30 psi higher than suction pressure after 2 minutes run time.
+Also check for tripped manual high pressure control.
+Not Pumping / Man HP Discharge pressure is less than 30 psi higher than suction pressure after 2 minutes run time.
 It indicates leaking reversing valve, compressor very hot and tripped on internal overload, manual high pressure control trip, bad contactor, or defective compressor.
-Check for reversing valve not seated properly, tripped manual high pressure control, or a contactor or compressor problem.
-Low Charge EEV position has been above 99% for 20 minutes within the first hour of cycle.
+Check for reversing valve not seated properly, tripped man- ual high pressure control, or a contactor or compressor problem.
+Low Charge / EEV EEV position has been above 99% for 20 minutes within the first hour of cycle.
 Check system for refrigerant leak.
 Also check EEV for proper operation (see EEV Troubleshooting section) LOC (Loss of Charge) This alarm occurs if both the low pressure and high pressure sensors are below 30 psig (207 kPa).
-Check system for refrigerant leak.
+Check system for proper re- frigerant charge (weight) and possible leak.
+Condensate Drain Water level in the condensate tray has risen to sensor level, indicating condensate drain is blocked.
+Check condensate drain(s) for obstructions.
+Leak Detector / R454b Leak Refrigerant sensor detected the presence of refrigerant inside the PC cabinet.
+Locate and fix leak, taking all necessary precautions associated with A2L refrigerants.
+See Service Procedures chapter.